Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

     }
     ```

-> Before implementing this connector, Raet Visma will need to calculate and generate a uniqueId.
+> Before implementing this connector, Visma.Net HRM will need to calculate and generate a uniqueId.
 Without this id, this connector cannot be implemented.

 ### Which data will be imported in HelloID

 At this point, only employees _with_ a contract are imported into HelloID.

-### Complexity in how data must be retrieved from the Raet Visma API
+### Complexity in how data must be retrieved from the Visma.Net HRM API

 The data from Visma must be gathered in five different stages.
 1. Request token